biesbjerg/ngx-translate-extract/README.md

                                                       [boolean] [default: false]
   --clean, -c                 Remove obsolete strings when merging
                                                       [boolean] [default: false]
   --key-as-default-value, -k   Use key as default value for translations
                                                       [boolean] [default: false]
+  --null-as-default-value, -n  Use null as default value for translations
+                                                      [boolean] [default: false]

+Arguments key-as-default-value and null-as-default-value are mutually exclusive